S-Delowar/Blogging-RESTful-API-Project-with-DRF/README.md

 ##### Test with Postman
 All API endpoints were tested using **Postman** against the deployed EC2 URL.
 All features and permissions worked as expected.

-As AWS charges dollar, thats why I have terminated EC2 instance after testing everthing.
-Later for free deployment I'have chosen [Render](https://render.com/) platform.
+As AWS charges dollar, thats why I have **terminated EC2 instance** after testing everthing.
+Later for free deployment I'have chosen [**Render**](https://render.com/) platform.

 ## Deploy on Render
 1. As Render does not works with docker-compose.yml, rather than it takes Dockerfile from GitHub Repository.
 2. Used [Supabase](https://supabase.com/)'s free `PostgreSQL` service
 3. Set the environment variable correctly on Render.
+4. Deployed and tested all the API endpoints (Testing Successful)

 **Live Link:** https://blogging-restful-api-project-with-drf.onrender.com/

 **Admin Login:** https://blogging-restful-api-project-with-drf.onrender.com/admin/

 Admin Login **Email**: `admin.blogapi@mail.com`, **Password**: `adminpass123`